-While online retailers and e-readers have taken their toll on bookstore business across the country, these ten independent stalwarts demonstrate that a bookstore is not only a place to find books – new, used, rare or otherwise – but also an important community gathering where you can hear great author lectures, get recommendations from a knowledgeable employee or simply talk literature with friends over a good cup of coffee.
+While online retailers and e-readers have taken their toll on bookstore business across the country, these 10 independent venues demonstrate that a bookstore is not only a place to find books – new, used, rare or otherwise – but also an important community gathering where you can hear great author lectures, get recommendations from a knowledgeable employee or simply talk literature with friends over a good cup of coffee.

 City Lights (San Francisco, CA)

 Founded in 1953 by poet Lawrence Ferlinghetti and Peter D. Martin, City Lights is not only one of the nation’s greatest independent bookshops, but it also has a literary history equalled by few others.
 In 1955, Ferlinghetti launched City Lights Publishers in order to present the work of Beat poets like Jack Kerouac and was famously put on trial for obscenity after publishing Allen Ginsberg’s Howl and other Poems.
 The publishing arm continues to publish new works and translations of important international authors to this day, and at its historic North Beach location, you can find an extensive collection of political works as well.

 City Lights Booksellers & Publishers, 261 Columbus Ave., San Francisco, CA, USA, +1 415 362-8193

 John K. King Used & Rare Books (Detroit, MI)